clearlinux/how-to-clear/07-1-telemetry.md

 ## How to start

-First, we'll need to enable telemetry on the target device.
-For this, we have to add the telemetrics bundle to our mix, and make it available to clients.
+First, we enable telemetry on the target device.
+For this, we add the telemetrics bundle to our mix, and make it available to clients.

 ```